darthven/ioc-lib.js/README.md

 how it should work if system had real datasource)

-2) Now, when we got the two main things for building this small app - entities and services - we can keep on moving to the most interesting part of this project.
+2) Now, when we got the two main things for building this small app - entities and services - we may keep on moving to the most interesting part of this project.
 There is lib directory where I have created four classes: Property, Component, Context and Lifecycle.
   a) Context class is a prototype of sandbox where all objects defined in configuration (context.json) will be created.